Performing arts in Australia: PAC Australia

 Performing Arts Connections Australia (PAC Australia), formerly the Australian Performing Arts Centres Association (APACA), is the peak national body for performing arts centres.
+It is the national voice for performing arts presenters, as a membership and service organisation they represent and support performing arts presenters, venues, producers and creators in Australia through industry development and training, market development initiatives, and research and advocacy, enabling the conditions for presenters, artists and audiences to thrive.

-It was founded some years before 2003, and changed its name to PAC Australia in 2017.
-As of 2022 it has over 240 members, which include arts centres, independent producers and producing companies, festivals, performing arts consultants, agencies and funding bodies.
+It was founded some years before 2003, and changed its name to PAC Australia in 2017..
+As of 2026 it has over 250+ members, which include arts centres, independent producers and producing companies, festivals, performing arts consultants, agencies and funding bodies.

 In 2003 APACA created the Drover(s) Awards, to recognise excellence in performing arts touring.
 As of 2019, there were two awards: the Drover Award for Performing Arts Centre of the Year, and Drover Award for Tour of the Year.
 The awards were not held in 2020 and 2021 owing to the impact of the COVID-19 pandemic in Australia.

-From 2022, the format and name were changed, to Impact Awards.
-There are no categories or structure for award eligibility in the new awardsThe Wendy Blacklock Industry Legend Award (formally known as Touring Legend) is the highest award, to recognise "exceptional, long-time service to the performing arts industry, not limited to touring".
-It is named in honour of Wendy Blacklock AM, pioneer of national touring and founder of Performing Lines.
+From 2022, the format and name were changed to the IMPACT Awards.
+The PAC Australia IMPACT Awards celebrate excellence in performing arts leadership, new thinking and best practice, with a focus on lasting impact in communities.
+The criteria for the IMPACT Awards are intentionally broad to attract nominations that reflect the complexity and diversity of the ever-evolving arts industry.
+The highest achievement in the awards is the Wendy Blacklock Industry Legend Award, which rewards exceptional, long-time service to the performing arts industry.
+The Award honours the illustrious career and the services of Wendy Blacklock AM, who is a pioneer of national touring and founder of Performing Lines.
 This award was won by Stephen Page in its inaugural year.
 Adelaide-based ActNow Theatre won one of the four other awards given to performers, while Home of the Arts (HOTA), a venue in Surfers Paradise, won an Innovator Award.

+In 2026 the Wendy Blacklock Industry Legend Award was won by Rhoda Roberts AO.
+The Performing Arts Centre of the Year award went to Merrigong Theatre Company and the Innovator Award went to Queensland Ballet and Queensland Health.

+PAC Australia is also the host of the Australian Performing Arts Exchange (APAX) and the current host of the Australian Performing Arts Market (APAM).
+The Australian Performing Arts Exchange is the national market and professional development gathering for performing arts workers across Australia.
+In 2025 APAX was held in Garramilla/Darwin and in 2026 APAX will be held in Meanjin/Brisbane.

+APAM is a strategic initiative of Creative Australia, to showcase Australian and Aotearoa/New Zealand contemporary dance, theatre, music, emerging and experimental arts, nationally and internationally.

+From 2026 - 2030 APAM will be hosted in Boorloo/Perth, Western Australia and produced by PAC Australia.
+APAM was created in 1994, initially established by the Australia Council for the Arts to boost international and national touring and has grown into an internationally respected performing arts marketplace.